GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step02/Tutorial.rst

 equilibrate over time.
 We observe the opposite side of the cube and expect to see hydrostatic pressure profiles because of the gravitational effect.
 The displacement is a single phase, compressible flow subject to gravity forces.
-We use GEOSX to compute the pressure inside each grid block.
+We use GEOS to compute the pressure inside each grid block.

 The set-up for this problem is almost identical to the hexahedral mesh set-up.
 We simply point our ``Mesh`` tag to include a tetrahedral grid.
-The interest of not relying on I,J,K indices for any property specification or well trajectory makes it **easy to try different meshes for the same physical problems with GEOSX**.
+The interest of not relying on I,J,K indices for any property specification or well trajectory makes it **easy to try different meshes for the same physical problems with GEOS**.
-Swapping out meshes without requiring other modifications to the input files makes mesh refinement studies easy to perform with GEOSX.
+Swapping out meshes without requiring other modifications to the input files makes mesh refinement studies easy to perform with GEOS.

 Like before, the XML file for this problem is the following: